Join a Parkinson’s Study Without Ever Leaving Your Home

 Help us find a solution.

-The TOPAZ study will test if a medicine called zoledronic acid can prevent fractures in people with PD.
+The TOPAZ study will test if a medicine called zoledronate can prevent fractures in people with PD.
 A team of doctors who are experts in bone health and PD are leading the study.
-The use of zoledronic acid in this study is investigational.
+The use of zoledronate in this study is investigational.

 You can join if: